Intel shares surge after Q1 2026 earnings, increasing the risk of a short-term correction

 Intel is increasing investments in new factories and equipment upgrades for foundry operations to restore investor confidence and defend its market share.
 This strategy temporarily reduces profitability (the company ended 2024 with a loss).
 Intel’s management plans to lay off up to 15% of its workforce to reduce costs.

-Intel Corporation Q3 2024 results
+Intel Corporation Q3 2024 financial results

 Intel released its Q3 2024 report on 31 October, revealing the following key financial indicators: